 Hiwassee is a tiny town located in the state of Virginia.
 With a population of 212 people and just one neighborhood, Hiwassee is the 391st largest community in Virginia.

-When you are in Hiwassee, you'll notice that it is more blue-collar than most other communities in America.
-44.44% of Hiwassee’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Hiwassee is a blue-collar town, with 44.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hiwassee is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Hiwassee who work in maintenance occupations (22.22%), sales jobs (20.00%), and food service (13.33%).

-Hiwassee’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Hiwassee’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hiwassee has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hiwassee has few renters and college students.
 But the biggest reason it is quieter in Hiwassee than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hiwassee may be for you.